jef41/tilt-micro-bridge/examples/file_csv.md

 `csv_log_period` an integer of seconds at which to log data

 ## Output
 Two sample excerpts of log files with dummy data are shown below.
-The first illustrates a file where no beer name nor Original Gravity was specified, in the second both criteria were specified in the congif.json
+The first illustrates a file where no beer name nor Original Gravity was specified, in the second both criteria were specified in the congfig.json.

+### red.log
 ```
 2025-02-18 18:44:56, Red Tilt logger added
 2025-02-18 18:45:26, Header: Red Tilt